Four US state legislatures have introduced bills to allow lanesplitting by motorcyclists.

 Even lanesplitting (some call it “filtering”) was practiced it California for years, it really only gained legal protection last summer in California, and even then, the legal language wasn’t that helpful.

-Now, politicians in the states of Washington (State Rep. Drew MacEwen), Oregon (State Senator Jeff Kruse ), and Montana (State Sen. Russel Tempel) have all introduced bills that, if passed, would allow lane-splitting in their respective jurisdictions.
+Now, politicians in the states of Texas, Washington (State Rep. Drew MacEwen), Oregon (State Senator Jeff Kruse ), and Montana (State Sen. Russel Tempel) have all introduced bills that, if passed, would allow lane-splitting in their respective jurisdictions.

 The bills are all somewhat similar; according to the AMA’s press release, the Washington bill would “allow riders to split lanes at a speed of no more than 10 mph faster than other vehicles, if traffic is moving slower than 35 mph.”